ibexa/documentation-developer/docs/search/criteria_reference/shipment_shipping_method_criterion.md

 # Shipment ShippingMethod Criterion

-The `ShippingMethodCriterion` Search Criterion searches for shipments based on a shipping method applied to them.
+The `ShippingMethod` Search Criterion searches for shipments based on a shipping method applied to them.

 ## Arguments